sshaar/clef2020-factchecking-task2/README.md

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 2 data set provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".

 The current version of the data is the release of the test data.
-The test set will be released on May 25st, 2020.

 All changes and updates on these data sets and tools are reported in Section 1 of this document.